wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 2. Start Chimera and open the tomogram.
 Remember that your tomogram is in your `tomo/bin8_aretomo/` directory.

-3. Remember to set Origin index to 0 and Voxel size to 1, and that you should visualize the tomogram as planes.
+3. Remember to open the coordinates panel in the Volume Viewer and set Origin index to 0 and Voxel size to 1, and that you should visualize the tomogram as planes.

 4. Open the Place Object plugin (Tools > Utilities > Pick Particle).
 Browse for and open the `.em` motivelist with Place Object.